grssnbchr/thematic-maps-ggplot2/index.md

 still a lot smaller than the last.
 I would say the disadvantage of this approach is that now some "visual balance" between both extremes is lost, mostly due to the fact that a lot of municipalities have an average age below 40 years.
+However, it has the other advantage that the really "old" municipalities at the far-right of the scale can now be more easily identified.

 At this point, it might make sense to look at the histogram of the
 municipalities: